 PBOT reviewed the Applicant's TIA for 19 NE Ivy Street Zone Change, prepared by Lancaster Engineering.
 PBOT provided a response to the TIA in the context of this approval criterion and the Oregon Transportation Planning Rule (Exhibit E.6).
 In summary, PBOT concluded that with a recommended condition related to needed traffic signals at the N Williams Avenue/N Cook Street and N Vancouver Avenue/N Cook Street intersections, this criterion is met.
-The Hearings Officer quotes, from Exhibit H.6, below (quoted material includes all sections below that are indented and italicized on pages 50-53 of this recommendation):
+City Council quotes, from Exhibit E.6, below (quoted material includes all sections below that are indented and italicized on pages 49-52 of this decision):